ELE495-2425Spring/capstoneproject-capstoneproject-grup-5-public/README.md

 - Hardware: Raspberry pi 4
 - Raspberry Pi OS (Linux)
 - RTL SDR
-- Features of main components: motors and casters: for movement
+-  Features of main components:
+  - Motors and casters: for movement
-  MPU 6050 : The vehicle performs rotations in predefined angular increments.
+  - MPU6050: The vehicle performs rotations in predefined angular increments
-  L298N Motor driver: To enable precise control of the motors integrated into the vehicle platform Powerbank and 18650 rechargeable battery : To provide power to all onboard components
+  - L298N Motor driver: To enable precise control of the motors integrated into the vehicle platform
+  - Powerbank and 18650 rechargeable battery: To provide power to all onboard components
-  microSD: Memory of the Raspberry pi 4
+  - microSD: Memory of the Raspberry Pi 4
-  Yagi antenna: To capture the signal with directional sensitivity
+  - Yagi antenna: To capture the signal with directional sensitivity

 ![image](https://github.com/user-attachments/assets/a5aa11f4-ffcf-424c-90f8-97048de40ff3)

 ## Installation